 - Went live March 24: Grant, Delaware, Madison and Henry

-- May: Martin, Dubois, and Crawford
+- Went live May 26: May: Martin, Dubois, and Crawford

-- June: St. Joseph and LaPorte
+- Went live June 23: St. Joseph and LaPorte

 - July: Marion